cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Documentation content is **up to date and is versioned**.
 The current documentation set is for the stable 3.5 release of etcd.
 The site also contains a draft version of documentation for the 3.6 release labeled "v3.6-DRAFT".

 The [demo-server][demo-server] has an *install* menu item that goes to "an example workflow to install and deploy etcd."
 However, the page consists of a form containing parameters (with no explanation of each parameter other than the label) followed by a CLI script that varies depending on the installation type you choose.
 Presumably you're supposed to run the script to do the install, but there are no clear task instructions at all.
 Novice users will have a hard time with this.
+Also, why is this information on the demo server at all?
+Users should be referred to an installation procedure in the documentationa.

 #### New user content